w3f/Grants-Program/applications/GluonWallet_full_decentralized_hardware_wallet.md

 ### Team's experience
 Please describe the team's relevant experience.
 If the project involves development work, we'd appreciated if you can single out a few interesting code commits made by team members on their past projects.
 For research-related grants, references to past publications and projects in a related domain are helpful.

+TEA Project starts in the year 2019.
+Most of the team members were ex-developers for Elastos blockchain.
+The idea originally came to the team leader Kevin Zhang 7 years ago when he was working as the CTO of iHealthLabs.
+Utilize patients' health data for scientific research yet prevent health data breach is always a big problem.
+He tried to solve this problem using blockchain but realized the existing blockchain technologies are far too slow to practical.
+Finally he decide to solve this problem by adding an additional root of trust beside existing blockchain cryptography + consensus.
+That is the hardware root of trust.
+TEA uses existing mature Trusted Computing technologies to turn commonly used computer into special mining machine to provide trusted computing service to client blockchains.
+Besides the existing Tensorflow demo app on TEA, making a practical crypto wallet can demonstrate how TEA can do better.
+So we start the Gluon Wallet.
+The longer version of the full story can be found on team leader Kevin Z's [Sweeping Monk Medium Blog] (https://pushbar.medium.com/0-of-n-cover-letter-of-the-trusted-webassembly-runtime-on-ipfs-12a4fd8c4338)

 ### Team Code Repos
 * https://github.com/tearust